klippa-app/nativescript-http/README.md

 });
 ```

-Note: this only works on Android for now.

 ## Comparison with other NativeScript HTTP Clients

 | Plugin | Android | iOS | Background threads | Supports form data | Proper connection pooling | Can replace core http